canonical/synapse-operator/docs/how-to/backup-and-restore.md

 Synapse gets backed up to a S3 compatible object storage.
 The bucket for the backup should be provisioned before the backup.

-To get the credentials, the `s3-integrator` is used.
+For Synapse to get the credentials, the `s3-integrator` is used.
 Refer to [s3-integrator](https://charmhub.io/s3-integrator/) for specific configuration options.

 ```
 juju deploy s3-integrator --channel edge